Welcome to the home of the Whales

 Bring: swimmers, towel.
 Optional: mask/snorkels & fins

 $30 Arc Members

-Cost includes: Wednesday nights with instruction, club membership, and free attendance at any weekend sessions for the duration of the course.
+Cost includes: Five 1.5hr trainings with coach, insurance, club membership and free attendance at any weekend sessions for the duration of the course!

 Training times are on Wednesday evenings at UNSW, and usually on Sundays in the deep pool at Ashfield or Sydney Olympic Park, Homebush, and sometimes in the ocean at Clovelly or Gordons Bay.
 If you want any info on training sessions just get in touch (see contact us).

 Wednesday sessions are in a shallower pool (2m), its great for regular training and an easy introduction for beginners.
 Arrive at 8pm, just tell the people at the desk you’re here for underwater rugby, and have a look for us by the pool.
 Pool time is from 8:30-9:30.

 The real game takes place in a deeper pool, with a lot more room to move around in & enjoy a bit of space and depth.
 Ashfield is 3.8m deep and has walls on 3 sides, perfect for playing proper games and good training sessions.
 Homebush is a 5m pool, allowing good quality deep games, its indoors & is perfect in the colder months. (beginners welcome as well).
 Check the calendar or the facebook group for details.

 There’s nothing like jumping in the ocean on a sunny summer afternoon and playing some UWR with schools of fish around.
 Water temperatures are around 22 degrees in summer so you can play in a swimsuit, or a light wetsuit if you feel like it.
 Ocean sessions are irregular, but you can find out about it or encourage ppl to run one with the facebook group.